‘Dragon Ball Heroes’ Episode 15 Spoilers, Recap: Goku Unleashes Mastered Ultra Instinct, Eliminates Kamioren

 After realizing Son Goku’s situation, Vegeta, Future Trunks, Piccolo, and Android 17 decided to join him in knocking out Kamioren.
 The Universe 7 fighters launched multiple Ki blasts against Kamioren, while Son Goku was preparing to attack him with a Kamehameha.
 After successfully landing the Kamehameha against Kamioren, Son Goku followed up with a powerful punch in the crystal at the center of Kamioren’s body.

 Dragon Ball Heroes Episode 15 featured the Universe 7 fighters successfully defeating Kamioren.
 After the crystal was destroyed, Kamioren’s body started to break apart until it exploded.
-As Kamioren turned into ashes, a small crystal came out from his body which turned out to be the Universe Seed.
+As Kamioren turned into ashes, a small crystal came out from his body, which turned out to be the Universe Seed.
 Core Area Warriors leader Super Hearts revealed that it was the completed form of the Universe Seed.

 Before absorbing the power of the Universe Seed, Super Hearts vowed to avenge the deaths of Kamin and Oren.
 Evil Zamasu was very happy to see that Super Hearts’ dream is finally becoming a reality.
 However, based on how he speaks, it seems like Evil Zamasu also has his own secret plan.